pedroos/NoperHash/README.md

-*NoperHash* is a low-collision hash for study purposes.
+NoperHash is a recreational low-collision hash.

 ### Algorithm